Maurice Novarina

-Maurice Novarina (28 June 1907 - 28 September 2002) was a French architect; born in Thonon-les-Bains, in Haute-Savoie, he died in the town of his birth.
+Maurice Novarina (28 June 1907 – 28 September 2002) was a French architect; born in Thonon-les-Bains, in Haute-Savoie, he died in the town of his birth.

 He is known for having designed the church of Notre-Dame de Toute Grâce du Plateau d'Assy.
 He was a student of the École nationale supérieure des Beaux-Arts, and later became an engineer of public works.
 Elected to the Académie des Beaux-Arts in 1979, he was succeeded by Aymeric Zublena in 2008.

+In 2007 the water towers of Alençon, which he designed in 1964 were labelled as Architecture contemporaine remarquable.

 Novarina had two sons: Patrice Novarina became an architect, while Valère Novarina is a writer.